alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 **Description**

-Scan all the Wi-Fi access points in the onboardable's proximity.
+Scan all the Wi-Fi access points in the onboardee's proximity.

 Some devices may not support this feature.
 In such a case, the AllJoyn error code org.alljoyn.Error.FeatureNotAvailable